ubclaunchpad/LP-website/handbook/recruitment/overview.md

 ### Social media

-Usage of [social media](/handbook/tools/social-media.md) should accompany each round of recruitment to help encourage people to apply.
+Usage of [social media](/handbook/tools/social-media.md) should accompany each round of recruitment to encourage people to apply.
 For example, in the past we've done a ["leads feature" campaign (2020)](https://drive.google.com/drive/u/0/folders/1aXhzhIFAad0HU1W6M02Qi_bgKwn0_Bym), where we introduced each lead in a series of social media posts.

 A few things to note: